Approximate non-linear model predictive control with safety-augmented neural networks: Conclusion

 \section{Conclusion}

 We propose approximate non-linear MPC with safety augmented~NNs, which provides deterministic safety and convergence in closed loop despite approximation errors.
 We approximate entire input sequences and check online whether an input sequence by the NN is feasible and improves cost compared to a safe candidate sequence.
 This candidate sequence is constructed from the shifted previous trajectory with appended terminal controller.
-This approach combines the benefits of online computations (simulating system dynamics to check for safety) and offline learning (avoiding online optimization).
-In three numerical examples, we illustrate how our method provides safety and improves overall computation time by three orders of magnitude compared to solving NLPs online with state of the art solvers.
-The proposed approach enables fast control on embedded platforms, which is relevant for robotics, for example.
-Future work will investigate such applications.
-Future improvements to the proposed method could consider additional disturbances and tailored training methods to improve sample efficiency.
+In three numerical examples, we illustrate how our method provides safety and improves overall computation time by four orders of magnitude compared to solving NLPs online with acados.
+During our numerical experiments, we encountered two major limitations: poor out-of-distribution generalization, which is a common issue in learning-based methods, and set-valued MPC solutions (e.g., from local minima), which significantly deteriorate performance with simple regression setups and necessitate generative models~\cite{julbe2025diffusion}.
+Further, safety augmentation could extend to other learning-based control methods (e.g., reinforcement learning), which requires additional work on these methods as they compute single actions, not action sequences.